heygent/embanalysis/thesis/src/01-intro.md

 reasoning simultaneously.

 The approach is shown to improve performance over a series of other techniques, mostly using a standard notation to represent numbers [@golkar2023].
-This work has been inspired by the xVal paper, with one of its initial goals being to find good representations for computed numerical embeddings.
+This very thesis has been inspired by the xVal paper, with one of its initial goals being to find good representations for computed numerical embeddings.